faceleg/animate-smooth/README.md

 Animate
 =======

 Animation function that uses requestAnimationFrame.
-Adapted from: [1](Simple Animations Using requestAnimationFrame).
+Adapted from: [Simple Animations Using requestAnimationFrame][1].

 Example usage: